 What is SEER and HSPF?

 SEER is an efficiency rating for ACs, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the AC you choose.
+Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the AC you choose.
 The biggest difference between them is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a NATE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
+Heat pumps are much more effective in warmer climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+You should speak with a NATE certified HVAC pro who has experience in your area before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
 Once the temperature drops too low, it's difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.
+This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.

 How does a heat pump stack up against a furnace?